Home » SQL Interview Questions and Answers

 The GROUP BY clause is used to group rows with similar values into sets.
 It is often used in conjunction with aggregate functions such as COUNT, AVG, MIN, and MAX to calculate summary statistics for each group.

-You May Also Like : HTML Interview Questions and Answers
+You May Also Like : AWS Interview Questions and Answers

 For example, to find the total number of orders placed by each customer, you could use the following query: